maysong/cpp_output/README.md

 cpp_output
 ==========

-Creating cout sentences of raw text
+Creating cout sentences of raw text.
+Unfortunately, this is only for Mac.

 ## How to use
 1. Copy the text you want to transform.